|

 Sofosbuvir/Velpatasvir

-The daily fixed-dose combination of sofosbuvir (400 mg)/velpatasvir (100 mg) for 12 weeks was approved by the FDA for the treatment of genotype 5 and 6 infection in patients with and without cirrhosis (Feld, 2015).
-ASTRAL-1 included 24 genotype 5 treatment-naive participants with and without cirrhosis, 23 (96%) of whom achieved SVR12.
-The study also included 38 genotype 6 treatment-naive participants with and without cirrhosis, all of whom achieved SVR12 (100%).
-An additional 9 genotype 6 patients received sofosbuvir/velpatasvir in the POLARIS-2 phase 3 study, all of whom achieved SVR (Jacobson, 2017).
+Twelve weeks of the daily fixed-dose combination of sofosbuvir (400 mg)/velpatasvir (100 mg) was approved by the FDA for the treatment of genotype 5 and 6 infection in persons with and without cirrhosis (Feld, 2015).
+ASTRAL-1 included 24 treatment-naive participants with genotype 5 infection, with or without cirrhosis, 96% (23/24) of whom achieved SVR12.
+The study also included 38 treatment-naive participants with genotype 6 infection, with or without cirrhosis, all of whom attained SVR12.
+An additional 9 persons with genotype 6 infection received sofosbuvir/velpatasvir in the POLARIS-2 phase 3 study, all of whom achieved SVR (Jacobson, 2017).

 Ledipasvir/Sofosbuvir

-Although there are limited data on patients with genotype 5 infection, the in vitro activity of sofosbuvir and ledipasvir are quite good with EC50 of 15 nM and 0.081 nM, respectively.
-Abergel and colleagues reported data from an open-label, single-arm study that included 41 genotype 5-infected patients with an overall SVR12 rate of 95% (39/41) (Abergel, 2016).
-The SVR12 rate was also 95% specifically in treatment-naive patients (20/21), of whom only 3 had cirrhosis but all achieved SVR12.
+Although there are limited data on persons with genotype 5 infection, the in-vitro activity of sofosbuvir and ledipasvir are quite good with EC50 of 15 nM and 0.081 nM, respectively.
+An open-label, single-arm study that included 41 participants with genotype 5 infection demonstrated an overall SVR12 rate of 95% (39/41) (Abergel, 2016).
+The SVR12 rate was also 95% (20/21) specifically among treatment-naive participants, of whom only 3 had cirrhosis but all achieved SVR12.